Freelunch-AI/docs/brunos_notes.md

 ### __In-depth capabilities__

-#### 1. Capabilities of Freelunch
+#### 1. Capabilities of Pizza

 * __Managers/Leads__ can:

-    1. __Set goals: align MLOps platform and system KPI goals with Business KPI goals__ (change evaluation function that works on top of benchmarks) based on data (by connecting with your business analytics tool & Ml System/MLOps platform evaluation tool).
-The goal here is to find a single metric that if the MLOps platform team or applied ML team maximizes it, it maximizes the most the business' KPIs. (e.g., this could work by doing the causal estimation P(BUSINEES_METRIC == business_metric | do(EVALUATIONS == evaluations) where each evaluation metric is first normalized to be within [0,1] and then all benchamrks are layer normalized to sum to 1 (softmax applied to input)) and then doing optimization on top of it to find argmax of the expected value of (P(BUSINEES_METRIC == business_metric | do(EVALUATIONS == evaluations))), to get the ideal weights for each evaluation metric on a linear evaluation function.)
+    1. __Set goals: align ML platform and system KPI goals with Business KPI goals__ (change evaluation function that works on top of benchmarks) based on data (by connecting with your business analytics tool & Ml System/ML platform evaluation tool).
+The goal here is to find a single metric that if the ML platform team or applied ML team maximizes it, it maximizes the most the business' KPIs. (e.g., this could work by doing the causal estimation P(BUSINEES_METRIC == business_metric | do(EVALUATIONS == evaluations) where each evaluation metric is first normalized to be within [0,1] and then all benchamrks are layer normalized to sum to 1 (softmax applied to input)) and then doing optimization on top of it to find argmax of the expected value of (P(BUSINEES_METRIC == business_metric | do(EVALUATIONS == evaluations))), to get the ideal weights for each evaluation metric on a linear evaluation function.)

 * __ML Engineers & Managers/Leads__ get:

     1. __ML System Design (Architecture)__ (engineers can sample ml design patterns, use our drawing tool to make awesome diagrams & collaborate on a same diagram with multiple colleagues, versions your diagrams and formally verifiy them agaist specifications.)
-    2. __Hot-start: Declarative API for building MLOps platforms__ (Models/Prompts + Runtimes + Infrastructure + Data + Config) with a lower-level layer (plugins and/or edit repo directly) for hacking.
-Allows you to leverage domain & ML expertise knowledge while making use of Freelunch to do most of the work of setting up the architecture and implementing it, according to your requirements & preferences.
-It auto-generates documentation and is interactive, allowing you to edit the ML Sytem automatically built by Freelunch.
+    2. __Hot-start: Declarative API for building ML platforms__ (Models/Prompts + Runtimes + Infrastructure + Data + Config) with a lower-level layer (plugins and/or edit repo directly) for hacking.
+Allows you to leverage domain & ML expertise knowledge while making use of Pizza to do most of the work of setting up the architecture and implementing it, according to your requirements & preferences.
+It auto-generates documentation and is interactive, allowing you to edit the ML Sytem automatically built by Pizza.
 If you want to implement custom integrations and optimizations you can use the lower-level layer (plugins and/or edit repo directly) to hack it from the ground up.
     3. __System-wide Experimentation__ (e.g., an ml team wants to experiment with federated learning)
         1. __Experiment Management__ (You can do experiments on: codebase, production configuration and/or artifacts (code, config, data, schema (backards-compatible), html, prompts, compute artifacts (e.g. functions, elt, pipelines, models, ensembles, pre/post processors (input, prediction and/or data filters))).
 Experiments also carry along more data that enables you to reproduce it (e.g., branch/commit of the experiment and command to run).
 And of course, experiments have metrics attached to them: evaluation results (e.g., ML metrics, performance metrics, statistical tests) and specifications (e.g specific system config)).